JPokemon/jpokemon-api/docs/source/apidocs/org/jpokemon/api/moves/Move.rst

 .. java:type:: public class Move

    Defines a move that can be learned and used by a Pokémon.

-Moves that cause status ailments, affect stats, and so on are termed as having a `secondary effect`.
+   Moves that cause status ailments, affect stats, and so on are termed as having a "secondary effect".

    :author: atheriel@gmail.com